jarun/nnn/plugins/README.md

 ## Access level of plugins

 When `nnn` executes a plugin, it does the following:
-- Change to the directory where the plugin is to be run (`$PWD` pointing to the active directory)
+- Changes to the directory where the plugin is to be run (`$PWD` pointing to the active directory)
 - Passes two arguments to the script:
     1. The hovered file's name.
     2. The working directory (might differ from `$PWD` in case of symlinked paths; non-canonical).
-Note that the second argument is not passed in case of commands starting with `_`.
 - Sets the environment variable `NNN_PIPE` used to control `nnn` active directory.

-Plugins can also access the current selections by reading the `.selections` file in the config directory (See the `diffs` plugin for example).
+Plugins can also read the `.selection` file in the config directory.

 ## Create your own plugins

-Plugins are scripts that can be written in any scripting language.
+Plugins can be written in any scripting language.
 However, POSIX-compliant shell scripts runnable in `sh` are preferred.

-Once it's ready, drop the plugin in `${XDG_CONFIG_HOME:-$HOME/.config}/nnn/plugins` and make it executable.
-Optionally add a custom keybind in `$NNN_PLUG` if you intend to use the plugin frequently.
+Drop the plugin in `${XDG_CONFIG_HOME:-$HOME/.config}/nnn/plugins` and make it executable.
+Optionally add a custom keybind in `$NNN_PLUG` for frequent usage.

 #### Controlling `nnn`'s active directory
 `nnn` provides a mechanism for plugins to control its active directory.